 At the moment we only measure a fraction of a person’s formal learning and none of their informal competencies.
-80% of learning is not formal this means we are losing perhaps 90% of the data.
+80% of learning is not formal and this means we are losing perhaps 90% of the data.

-If we were able to capture the complete picture of someone’s competencies and relate it to the job market we would have a solution to The Skills Gap, would we not?
+If we were able to capture the complete picture of someone’s competencies and relate it to the job market, we would have a solution to The Skills Gap, would we not?

-If we could predict how a person would react in the future or what their past formal learning meant in terms of ‘I can do’ statements we might find reasons to interview them?
+If we could predict how a person would react in the future or what their past formal learning meant in terms of ‘I can do’ statements; might we find reasons to interview them?

-But, if we could do all this on a global scale for a small cost we could make a huge impact, wouldn’t we?
+But, if we could do all this on a global scale for a small cost, we could make a huge impact, wouldn’t we?
 This type of measurement of competencies is also the key to an education revolution.

 What is the Solution?